Re-evaluating Word Mover's Distance: Introduction

 Figure \ref{fig: orig} is surprising in the following senses.
 First, WMD outperforms the classical baselines by excessively large margins.
 BOW and TF-IDF have long been recognized as effective tools for document classification.
 Although it is reasonable for WMD to outperform them, the improvements are surprisingly large.
 In particular, the performance is ten times better on the classic dataset and five times better on the bbcsport dataset.
 Such results are excessively impressive.
 Second, although TF-IDF is known to be more effective than BOW, it performs worse than BOW on the ohsumed, reuters, and amazon datasets.
 In fact, the number of misclassification doubles on the reuters datasets.

-In this paper, we point out the possibility that the evaluations conducted in the original study on WMD \cite{kusner2015word} could be misleading.
-In fact, the main improvements of WMD were due to a subtle preprocessing.
+In this paper, we point out the possibility that the evaluations conducted in the original WMD study \citep{kusner2015word} are misleading.
+Specifically, we found that the main improvements of WMD were due to normalization.
 Using the same normalization, WMD is comparable to BOW and TF-IDF, or WMD achieves improvements of only two to eight percent at the price of heavy computations.
-Subsequently, We investigate the cause of these results and find that WMD is more similar to BOW than we previously believed owing to the curse of dimensionality.
+We also confirm that TF-IDF is more effective than raw BOW if we employ adequate normalization.

+To understand the mechanism of WMD, we introduce an analogy between WMD and L1-normalized BOW.
+We experimentally find that the distribution of the distances between matched words is not Gaussian-like but bimodal in high dimensional spaces.
+We then find that not only the performance of WMD but also the distance values resemble those of BOW in high dimensional spaces.

 The contributions of this paper are summarized as follows.